Naww137/Syndat/README.md

 The guides below are primarily for development.
+Namely, the install setup below uses git clone, allowing for modules within the Syndat source code to be edited.
+The quick install guide in the above documentation allows for a user-only experience.